 Even after going through these phases and you’re in a more peaceful place there will still be triggers (events, people, or things) that would remind you of your loss, albeit temporarily.
 You can keep your head above water with these tips.

 #1.
 Allow yourself feel

-There’s no need trying to be a hero.
+There’s no need to try to be a hero.
 Feel deeply so you can heal properly.
 Take the time out to be with yourself and grieve right.
-Sometimes when we try to appear strong, a breakdown is inevitably around the corner.
+Sometimes when we try to appear strong, a breakdown is inevitably lurking around the corner.

 #2.
 Avoid drug or alcohol dependency